PsCustomObject/PsCustomObject.github.io/_posts/2019-01-04-List-Outdated-Packages.md

   - Python3
 ---

 Python3 comes with a list of pre-installed packages which are updated from time to time.
-On a Mac or \*nix machine it is really easy to list any *outdated* package with the following command:
+It is really easy to list any *outdated* package with the following command:

 ```python
 pip list --outdated